Ashley Lackovich-Van Gorp | Founding Executive Director

 Brian Hayden

-Brian Hayden is the Executive Director, Institutional Research & Engagement at the Community College of Beaver County in Beaver, PA, USA.
+Brian Hayden is the CEO of the Pennsylvania Cyber Charter School (PA Cyber) and previously served as the Executive Director, Institutional Research & Engagement at the Community College of Beaver County (CCBC).
 With a MA in International Affairs from the University of Pittsburgh, Brian has traveled extensively and supports education programs in Ethiopia and Palestine, including sponsoring a female literacy teacher in Aleta Wondo, Ethiopia.